shabin5785/LearnAngularJS/Doc_1.md

 - Angular is a JS framework.
 It helps mainly to build single page applications.

+- there is no deafult two way binding in angular 2. we have property [] and event binding (). property wil  bind an ibject to backend, where we set some value and on page load or refresh we get laod value in frontend.
+For binding in either way to work, we need to bind the event as well, like input of value and set teh value to our vairbale.
+There is a short cut for that [()] does this for us, resulting in two way binding

 **## Angular 1 vs 2 vs 4**
  angular 2 is a complete rewrite of angualr 1.
 Angular 4 is an update on angular 2, compatable with angular 2.
 From version 4, the name is just Angular